LaraBerenguer/typescript-api-jokes-site/readme.md

 - CSS
 - Fetch API

+## 🔑 .env configuration

+In this case the project provides a key for the exercise.
+In another type of project this key would have to be provided by the user and the project would include an .env.example.
+This is just info, no actions are requires!

 ## 📋 Requirements

 - Node.js and npm installed on your system.
 You can download them from [nodejs.org](https://nodejs.org/).